thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 of the world find their centre and become popular.
 Accordingly, an arrest was first made of all who pleaded guilty; then, upon their information, an immense multitude was convicted, not so much of the crime of firing the city, as of hatred against mankind.
 Mockery of every sort was added to their deaths.
-Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt, to serve as a nightly illumination, when daylight had expired.
+Covered with the skins of beasts, they were torn by dogs and perished or were nailed to crosses or were doomed to the flames and burnt, to serve as a nightly illumination, when daylight had expired.

 :::

-To this day, countless believers of Christ find peace, courage, and even joy in the face of death - not because they deny its reality, but because they know it is not final.
+To this day, countless believers of Christ find peace, courage and even joy in the face of death - not because they deny its reality, but because they know it is not final.
 As Paul wrote in [2 Corinthians 5:1](https://www.biblegateway.com/passage/?search=2%20Corinthians%205%3A1&version=NKJV), "For we know that if the earthly tent we live in is destroyed, we have a building from God, an eternal house in heaven... ".
 This peace is not the result of emotional denial - it flows from a genuine relationship with the risen Christ.
-The change in how believers view life, suffering, and death itself is evidence that they are living in the light of eternity.
+The change in how believers view life, suffering and death itself is evidence that they are living in the light of eternity.

 ## The Resurrection of Jesus Christ